tomas-fryza/avr-course/labs/04-lcd/README.md

    }
    ```

-4. From LCD position "c", displays running text, ie text that moves characters to the left twice per second.
+5. From LCD position "c", displays running text, ie text that moves characters to the left twice per second.
 Hint: Use Timer/Counter1 with an 262ms prescaler and every 2nd overflow move the auxiliary variable along the defined string, such as `uint8_t running_text[] = "   I like Digital electronics!\n";`.

    ![Running text](images/running_text.gif)

-<a name="report"></a>

-## Post-Lab report
+6. Draw a flowchart for `TIMER2_OVF_vect` interrupt service routine which overflows every 16&nbsp;ms but it updates the stopwatch LCD screen approximately every 100&nbsp;ms (6 x 16&nbsp;ms = 100&nbsp;ms).
+Display tenths of a second, seconds, and minutes and let the stopwatch counts from `00:00.0` to `59:59.9` and then starts again.
+The image can be drawn on a computer or by hand.
+Use clear description of individual algorithm steps.

-*Complete all parts of `LAB4-LCD > README.md` file (see Part 1.4) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next lab, i.e. in one week.*
+7. Finish all (or several) experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

-*Vypracujte všechny části ze souboru `LAB4-LCD > README.md` (viz Část 1.4) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>